Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 After realising that oil would not be an unlimited resource, the Sheikh diversfied from 1970.

 The Jebel Ali Free Zone was established, today allowing 200,000 companies to operate in Dubai, using its excellent positioning.
-Along with flagship developments such as the
+Along with flagship developments such as the Burj Khalifa (828m in 2008) the real estate sector has grown to US$25bn.